 The purpose of this study was to evaluate the educational outcomes of students who participated in the Athletes Committed to Educating Students (ACES) after-school tutoring and mentoring program in comparison to the educational outcomes of their peers.
 In particular, this study focused on changes over time in school attendance, school mobility, and academic proficiency as well as graduation and dropout rates.

-Issue 17: Examining the Impact of Differential Response on Racial Equity Outcomes
+Minn-LInK Brief 17: Examining the Impact of Differential Response on Racial Equity Outcomes

 Minn-LInK Report Brief—Special Topic No. 17, Winter 2014